s. Provisions and Contingent liability Provisions General

 Level 2 — Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable

-The Company's principal financial liabilities comprise borrowings, trade and other payables.
+The Company's principal financial liabilities comprise borrowings, lease liabilities, trade and other payables.
 The main purpose of these financial liabilities is to finance the Company's operations.
 The Company's principal financial assets include security deposits given, loan to related party, employee advances, trade and other receivables, cash and cash equivalents and other assets.

 The Company is exposed to market risk, credit risk and liquidity risk.
 The Company's senior management oversees the management of these risks.
 All derivative activities for risk management purposes are carried out by specialist teams that have the appropriate skills, experience and supervision.
-It is the Company's policy that no trading in derivatives for speculative purposes may be undertaken.
-The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below.
+It is the Company's policy that no trading in

 Market risk